erthward/geonomics/docs/source/index.rst

 For more information, see :ref:`Motivation`, :ref:`Data structures`, and :ref:`Operations`.

-For fine detail about particular :ref:`Parameters` or :ref:`Functions and classes`, see those sections.
+For fine detail about particular :ref:`Parameters`, :ref:`Data structures`, or :ref:`Operations`, see those sections.

 **Merry modeling!**